QUICK FACTS

 - Spoken languages: primarily French (some also speak the local Alsatian).

 - Arriving via airport (Strasbourg International Airport): a train runs from the airport to the city center for 3.60€, and takes just 9 minutes.
-A taxi ride will cost between 25 and 30 Euros.
+A taxi ride will cost around 30 Euros.

 WHERE TO STAY